jkunze/docker-arknoid/README.md

     https://n2t.net/e/naan_request

-Use the "init" command to initialize the system with the NAAN reserved for you (usually a 5-digit number), or with the test NAAN, 99999.
+Use the "init" command to initialize the system once and for all with the NAAN (usually a 5-digit number) that you reserved for your institution or with the test NAAN, 99999.
+For example,

+    arknoid init 12345

 The "mkminter" command creates a minter of unique opaque strings consisting of digits, letters (betanumerics actually) and a final check character.